in ,

 Here are a few long-term complications of patients with poorly controlled Type 1 Diabetes:

 In fact, a person’s skin issues may be the first indication that they have diabetes.
-These indications may progress significantly if diabetes is left untreated.
+These may progress significantly if diabetes is left untreated.

-Some of these are alarming, while others can just be superficial problems (harmless).
 In any case, you should be careful of any abnormalities in your skin and discuss any worries you have with your doctor; it’s always better to be safe than sorry.

-Fortunately, most skin disorders may be avoided or are simple to cure if discovered early.
 Commonly patients develop ulcers, blisters, and infections.
 These skin infections are more likely to affect your feet.

 Other diabetes-related skin diseases may include acanthosis nigricans in which tan or brown elevated spots develop on the sides of the neck, under the arms, and in the groin.

 They can occasionally develop on the hands, elbows, and knees as well.
 People who are extremely overweight are more likely to develop acanthosis nigricans.
-The best course of action is weight loss.
-Some creams might enhance the appearance of the spots.

 Other skin conditions include: